 Notice Failure Revisited: Evidence on the Use of Virtual Patent Marking

-One source of uncertainty in the patent system relates to the difficulty in identifying products that are protected with a patent.
-This paper studies the adoption by U.S. patentees of "virtual patent marking," namely the online provision of constructive notice to the public that an article is patented.
+The notice failure in patents is a significant source of legal uncertainty for innovators.
+One aspect of notice failure relates to the identification of products that are protected with a patent.
+This paper studies the adoption by U.S. patentees of ‘virtual patent marking,’ namely the online provision of constructive notice to the public that an article is patented.
 It proposes a simple model of the decision to adopt patent marking and empirically examines factors that affect adoption.
-Data suggest that about 12 percent of patent holders overall provide virtual marking information (and perhaps about 25 percent of commercially active assignees).
-Econometric analysis suggests that the most discriminant factor of the adoption of virtual marking is the size of the patent portfolio.
-The likelihood of adoption increases with portfolio size, consistent with evidence that firms with a larger patent portfolio are more likely to be infringed.
+Data suggest that about 12 percent of patent holders overall provide virtual marking information (and perhaps about 25 percent of commercially active patent holders).
+Econometric analysis reveals that firms are more likely to mark their products if they have a higher likelihood of being infringed, if they pursue an active branding strategy, and if they are in greater need of external financing.

 Keywords: infringement, notice failure, virtual patent marking, webmarking